yomorun/yomo-docs/pages/zipper.en.md

 2021/01/15 16:13:31 ✅ Listening on 0.0.0.0:4141
 ```

+YoMo also provides the following examples for `yomo-sink`, you can choose one to experience a more realistic scene.

+- [yomo-sink-faunadb-example](https://github.com/yomorun/yomo-sink-faunadb-example) provides an example of storing the data in `FaunaDB`.
+- [yomo-sink-socketio-server-example](https://github.com/yomorun/yomo-sink-socketio-server-example) provides an example of receiving the real-time noise decibel value and use `socket.io server` to broadcast it to `Web` page.
+- [yomo-sink-socket-io-example](https://github.com/yomorun/yomo-sink-socket-io-example) provides an example of receiving the noise decibel value from `socket.io server` and show it on a `React` page.

 #### 4. Run yomo-source

 Use [yomo-source-example](https://github.com/yomorun/yomo-source-example) as an example to send the mocking noise decibel value.
 You can change it to the actual `yomo-source` which you want to run.